As long as it takes ...

 In May of 2005, an official in the U.S. Consulate in Guangzhou told me, "Be glad you got your son's body back and move on."

-Eight years later, I am still unable to "move on" in any way because I don't have all of the facts.
+Almost nine years later, I am still unable to "move on" in any way because I don't have all of the facts.

 Until I get them, I will continue to press for answers.
 And regardless of the outcome of our pending Freedom of Information Act lawsuit, I will continue to work to effect positive changes so nothing like this ever happens to anyone else or their family.